ElCrisLWH/resume/README.md

 ## Features

-As every resume should have, the main sections are Contact Information, Education, Work Experience, Teaching Assistantships, Projects, Honors, Computer Skills, Languages, Free Time.
+The main sections are Contact Information, Education, Work Experience, Teaching Assistantships, Projects, Honors, Computer Skills, Languages, Free Time.
 Any of these can be skipped if not relevant or if you do not have that kind of experience.

 The commands are: